 “Lismore Opera Festival was founded by a group of people with a love for opera and music and an idea to bring it to this beautiful part of Ireland.
 The festival provides opportunities for Irish singers, and it creates seasonal employment, stimulating the local economy.
 I am reminded of my inaugural speech when I spoke about the importance of working in partnership and inclusion, and this festival epitomises partnership as professionals and volunteers work together drawing on the goodwill and support of the local community.
 It is growing in support and standing both nationally and internationally.”

 Over the years the numbers of children attending has grown and in 2018 over 450 children from schools in Blackwater Valley region attended L’Italiana in Algeri and the feedback was overwhelmingly positive from both students and accompanying teachers alike (read 2018 school children’s memories here).
+Again in 2019 a similar student audience benefited from the introduction of surtitles to add to their enjoyment of Don Pasquale.
 For most of the children this is their first encounter of live opera; the richness of performance and powerful delivery of arias leaves a lasting impression on them which we hope will draw them to further exploration of opera.
 This all takes place in the Old Stable Yard of Lismore Castle courtesy of Lord and Lady Burlington which presents its own, unique heritage experience for the children.

 2018 School Children's Memories